Weaver’s Knot, Sheet Bend

 Open Prairie

-Inspired by landscape painting by American Regionalists, I mapped a composition of colors from an imaginary Kansas prairie onto over 20,000 segments of painted stainless-steel ball-chain.
-The work fills the space with color and shape, but also invites views of the courthouse and landscape beyond.
+Inspired by landscape painting of the American Regionalists, this installation maps a composition of colors from an imaginary Kansas prairie onto over 20,000 segments of painted stainless-steel ball chain.
+The courthouse and its landscape extend through the negative space between the chains, becoming integral aspects of the work.

 Getting There